AOrlov/kabanus/README.md

 # Telegram Speech-to-Text & Event Bot

-A Telegram bot for fun to interact with group members.
-Also, the bot listens for voice messages in a Telegram group and replies with a text transcription using Google Gemini model.
-It can also create Google Calendar events from photo messages (if enabled).
-Designed for easy deployment in a Docker container and notifies an admin in case of critical errors.
+Telegram bot for group interaction, voice message transcription, and (optionally) Google Calendar event creation from event poster photos.
+Uses Google Gemini for speech-to-text and text generation.
+Designed for easy Docker deployment and notifies an admin on critical errors.

 ## Features
-- Listens for voice messages in a Telegram group
+- Listens for voice and text messages in Telegram groups
 - Transcribes speech to text using Gemini
 - Replies with the transcription or an error message
-- Supports Gemini for text generation
+- Supports Gemini for text generation and context-aware replies
-- Can create Google Calendar events from event photo images (optional)
+- Can create Google Calendar events from event poster photos (optional)
 - Notifies admin on critical errors
 - Logs to stdout and temporary files
+- Access control via allowed chat/user IDs
+- Configurable via environment variables

 ## Requirements
-- Docker (recommended)
+- Docker (recommended) or Python 3.9+
 - Telegram bot token
 - Admin Telegram chat ID (for error notifications)
 - Allowed chat/user IDs (for access control)
-- (Optional) Google Gemini API key for Gemini support
+- Google Gemini API key (for Gemini features)
-- (Optional) Google Calendar credentials and calendar ID for event creation
+- (Optional) Google Calendar credentials and calendar ID (for event creation)

 ## Setup